gdsbook/book/notebooks/05_choropleth.md

 building method {cite}`Duque_2011` to the case of map classification.
 It is similar in spirit to Jenks Caspall in that it considers greedy swapping between adjacent classes to improve the objective function.
-It is a heuristic, however, so unlike Fisher-Jenks, there is no optimial solution guaranteed:
+It is a heuristic, however, so unlike Fisher-Jenks, there is no optimal solution guaranteed:

 ```python
 mp5 = mapclassify.MaxP(mx['PCGDP1940'], k=5)